pdf4me/pdf4me-api-samples/Merge and Split/Split PDF by Text/CSharp(C#)/Split PDF by Text/README.md

-# Split PDF by Text - Java Implementation
+# Split PDF by Text - C# Implementation

-This project demonstrates how to split PDF files by text content using the PDF4Me API with Java.
+This project demonstrates how to split PDF files by text content using the PDF4Me API with C#.

 ## ✅ Features